Sold Out - $285

 The Docena Mk II is hear and real with this order, you can learn more HERE

 The colors on the Harlequin bag are crazy vibrant and were giving me fits to capture with the camera.
 The orange is much more on the day glow side of the spectrum.

 You can read about all of the details on our Doceana bag on our blog here.
 If it shows as available then the presale is on.

-This collaboration project with Swift Industries has been in the works for well over a year now.
+This collaboration project with Swift Industries has been in the works for a couple years now.
 With testing complete I am more than confident that the time is right to get these out into the world.
 The bag bridges that gap between a tall rando style front bag and a full sized Porteur bag.
 By Rando Bag standards this is a huge bag.
 It is both tall and wide.
 Wide enough to fit 1 dozen eggs, and deep enough front to back to fit a second dozen as needed.
 Overall dimensions of the main compartment are 28cm tall x 21cm deep x 30 cm wide.
 There is 37cm of space between the inside faces of my break hoods, while I do not have any problems with finger rub, I would not use the bag if yours are any narrower.